-Parents/carers who are concerned about any matter pertaining to their child's work or progress should not hesitate to contact the school to make an appointment to speak with the Depute Head Teacher or Head Teacher.
+Parents/carers who are concerned about any matter pertaining to their child's work or progress should not hesitate to contact the school to make an appointment to speak with the Principal Teachers/ Depute Head Teacher or Head Teacher.

-A summative report is sent home towards the end of the year.
+A summative report is sent home in March.
 Parents/carers who have children with additional support needs may meet more regularly with the school and associated agencies required.